Anthrax vaccine adsorbed: Injunctions and FDA re-reviews (2004–2006)

-Reinstatement of the AVIP (2006-2016)
+Reinstatement of the AVIP (2006–2016)

-On October 16, 2006, the DoD announced the reinstatement of mandatory anthrax vaccinations for more than 200,000 troops and defense contractors.
+On 16 October 2006, the DoD announced the reinstatement of mandatory anthrax vaccinations for more than 200,000 troops and defense contractors.
 (Another lawsuit was filed by the same attorneys as before, challenging the basis of the vaccine's license on scientific grounds.)
 The reinstated policy required vaccinations for most military units and civilian contractors assigned to homeland bioterrorism defense or deployed in Iraq, Afghanistan or South Korea.
 A modification of previous policy allowed military personnel no longer deployed to higher threat areas to receive follow up doses and booster shots on a voluntary basis.
-As of June 2008, over 8 million doses of AVA had been administered to over 2 million US military personnel as part of the AVIP.
+As of June 2008, over 8 million doses of anthrax vaccine adsorbed had been administered to over 2 million US military personnel as part of the AVIP.

-In December 2008, the FDA approved the new BioThrax IM formulation for intramuscular injections thus reducing the immunization schedule from a total of 6 shots to 5 shots (see below).
+In December 2008, the FDA approved Biothrax for intramuscular injections thus reducing the immunization schedule from a total of 6 shots to 5 shots (see below).

-On February 12, 2009, Emergent BioSolutions announced that the Drugs Controller General of India (DGCI) had approved licensing of BioThrax for distribution by Biological E. of Hyderabad.
+In February 2009, Emergent BioSolutions announced that the Drugs Controller General of India (DGCI) had approved licensing of Biothrax for distribution by Biological E. of Hyderabad.

-In 2011, BioThrax was approved for sale in Singapore by the Singapore Health Sciences Authority.
+In 2011, Biothrax was approved for sale in Singapore by the Singapore Health Sciences Authority.

 Building 55 approval (2016)

-The FDA approved the company's license (officially called a supplemental Biologics License Application, or sBLA) to manufacture BioThrax in a large building in Lansing, Michigan known as "Building 55."
-According to Homeland Preparedness News, "The use of Building 55 to manufacture BioThrax could expand manufacturing capacity to an estimated 20 to 25 million doses annually."
+The FDA approved the company's license (officially called a supplemental Biologics License Application, or sBLA) to manufacture Biothrax in a large building in Lansing, Michigan known as "Building 55."
+According to Homeland Preparedness News, "The use of Building 55 to manufacture Biothrax could expand manufacturing capacity to an estimated 20 to 25 million doses annually."

 The US federal government has a goal to stockpile 75 million doses of anthrax vaccines.
 The new facility and its capacity will help Emergent meet the government's security needs.

 Emergent worked with the Biomedical Advanced Research and Development Authority (BARDA) within the Office of the Assistant Secretary for Preparedness and Response in the United States Department of Health and Human Services on the project.
 The facility's value is estimated at $104 million, according to Yahoo Finance.